matszpk/gatesim/README.md

 gate that uses any number of inputs.
 The clause contains literals (input wire that can be negated or not).
 The are two clause types:
 * 'and' clause that returns true if all literals are true.
-  If clause have no inputs then returns true.
+  If clause has no inputs then returns true.
 * 'xor' clause that returns true if number of literals of true value is odd.
-  If clause have no inputs then returns false.
+  If clause has no inputs then returns false.

 Similary, the clause circuit defined by input length (number), clauses and outputs that are defined by wire and negation.